 You can see our flash message being set, retrieved, and then not passed with subsequent requests as expected.

-If you don't want to roll your own helpers for flash messages, or need them to be 'signed' to prevent tampering, then the Gorilla Sessions package is a good option.
+If you don't want to roll your own helpers for flash messages then the Gorilla Sessions package is a good option.
+This stores session data in a signed (and optionally encrypted) cookie, which stops the data from being tampered with.
 Here's the previous example implemented with Gorilla instead:

 All code snippets in this post are free to use under the MIT Licence.